HackRegina/techmap/README.md

 2. To the right of the Branch menu, click New pull request.
 3. On the Compare page, click compare across forks.
 4. Confirm that the base fork is the repository you'd like to merge changes into.
 Use the base branch drop-down menu to select the branch of the upstream repository you'd like to merge changes into.
-5. Drop-down menus for choosing the head fork and compare branchUse the head fork drop-down menu to select your fork, then use the compare branch drop-down menu to select the branch you made your changes in.
+5. Drop-down menus for choosing the head fork and compare branch.
+Use the head fork drop-down menu to select your fork, then use the compare branch drop-down menu to select the branch you made your changes in.
 6. Type a title and description for your pull request.
 7. If you do not want to allow anyone with push access to the upstream repository to make changes to your PR, unselect Allow edits from maintainers.
 8. Click Create pull request.